 Notwithstanding the lack of precision in the Health Act 2013 and the surrounding documentation (e.g., the RIA) as to how reference pricing will operate, this should not take away from the fact that it represents a significant step towards the possibility of lowering ex-factory pharmaceutical prices in Ireland over and above those measures already agreed between the State and the pharmaceutical representative bodies.
 The Health Act 2013 permits for the first time generic substitution.
-It provides the HSE with legislative authority to set a reference price for the purposes of reimbursement based on a wide array of considerations that extend beyond the current agreements with industry representative bodies.
-Tendering, for example, is an option under the legislation.
+It provides the HSE with legislative authority to set a reference price for the purposes of reimbursement based on a wide array of considerations that extend beyond the current agreements with industry representative bodies.25 Tendering, for example, is an option under the legislation.
 Unilateral price reductions based on the fact that prices are lower in other Member States is permissible.
-As a result, under the Health Act 2013 the State may succeed in capturing a significant portion of the discounts, kickbacks and deals that currently accrue to other parts of the manufacturing, wholesaling and pharmacy chain.
+As a result, under the Health Act 2013 the State may succeed in capturing a significant portion of the manufacturing, wholesaling and pharmacy chain.

 Nevertheless the same objection as made above concerning single source in-patent pharmaceuticals could be made here viz that the Act does not change the facts on the ground.
 However, again this argument does not appear to be sustainable.
 Suppose the State lowers, in accordance with the Health Act 2013, the reference price below the price set out in the 2012-2015 State/APMI Agreement.
-If generic manufacturers were to boycott or refuse to supply the pharmaceutical whose reference price had been dropped, then this co-ordinated conduct between competitors is likely to breach the Competition Act.
-26 There are already analogous examples of such behaviour in the health care sector with respect to pharmacists 27 and dentists 28 falling foul of the Competition Act leading to action by the Competition Authority.
+If generic manufacturers were to boycott or refuse to supply the pharmaceutical whose reference price had been dropped, then this co-ordinated conduct between competitors is likely to breach the Competition Act.26 There are already analogous examples of such behaviour in the health care sector with respect to pharmacists27 and dentists28 falling foul of the Competition Act leading to action by the Competition Authority.

-7.4 Prescribing Practices
+7.4 PRESCRIBING PRACTICES